antevis/CarND-Project3-Behavioral_Cloning/writeup_report.md

 ####1.
 Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
+* drive.py for driving the car in autonomous mode
+* model.h5 containing a trained convolutional neural network
 * model.py containing the script to create and train the model
-* drive.py for driving the car in autonomous mode
-* model.h5 containing a trained convolution neural network
+* video.mp4 - a video recording of the vehicle driving autonomously for about one lap around the track 1
 * writeup_report.md summarizing the results

 ####2.
 Submission includes functional code
-Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
+Using the Udacity provided simulator and my drive.py file, the car can drive itself autonomously around the track by executing
 ```sh
 python drive.py model.h5
 ```